Platform-OS/platformos-check/docs/checks/undefined_object.md

-# Prevent undefined object errors (`UndefinedObject`)
+# Prevent Undefined Object Errors (`UndefinedObject`)

-This check prevents errors by making sure that no undefined variables are being used
+This check ensures that no undefined variables are used, preventing errors in your Liquid code.
+It aims to eliminate undefined object errors and additionally reports any missing or unused attributes in `render`, `function`, and `background` tags.

-## Check Details
+## Examples

-This check is aimed at eliminating undefined object errors.
-Additionally it reports any missing or unused attributes in render, function and background tags.
+The following examples show code snippets that either fail or pass this check:

-:-1: Examples of **incorrect** code for this check:
+### &#x2717; Incorrect Code Example (Avoid using this):

 ```liquid
 {% if greeting == "Hello" %}